-Modify the "Schedule of Job Title Allocations to Departments" and "Employee Pay Schedules" to the extent that the results of an appropriate job analysis(es) demonstrates that a position or position's minimum qualifications should be substantially modified, should be reassigned from within an appropriate Pay Schedule or Schedules to a different Pay Schedule(s) assignment level, or from one department to another department; provided, however, that the change does not cost more than \$10,000 and that the additional costs can be covered by budgetary savings.
-Reclassifications resulting in ongoing additional costs shall be approved by Council in the following year's budget.
+Modify the "Schedule of Job Title Allocations to Departments" and "Employee Pay Schedules" to the extent that the results of an appropriate job analysis(es) or reorganization demonstrates that a position or position's minimum qualifications should be substantially modified, or should be reassigned from one department to another department.
+However, should the results of an appropriate job analysis(es) or reorganization result in the modification of an existing Pay Schedule or the reassignment of a position to a different Pay Schedule, such reclassifications, including an updated Budget Appendix B-1, shall be approved by City Council at a City Council meeting.